conda/conda/docs/source/using/test-drive.rst

    conda install --name bunnies beautiful-soup

-NOTE: You must tell conda the name of the environment (--name bunnies) OR it will install in the current environment.
+NOTE: You must tell conda the name of the environment (``--name bunnies``) OR it will install in the current environment.

-Now activate the bunnies environment , and do a conda list to see the new program installed:
+Now activate the bunnies environment, and do a conda list to see the new program installed:

 * Linux, OS X: ``source activate bunnies``
 * Windows:  ``activate bunnies``